What does “a parte “ mean in Italian?

 Modestia a parte, le mie torte sono insuperabili!

 all kidding aside

-In fact, it’s so common that there’s a TV show called like this.
+It’s so common that there’s a TV show called this.
 “Scherzi a parte” is a hidden camera-practical joke television series.

 Here’s an example in context with this expression: